UWDIRECT/UWDIRECT.github.io/grading.md

 contributions of team members.
 The latter will be assessed by commit logs and by a peer assesment survey students will take at the end of the quarter.
 Separate, defined graded components will be given for SEDS and DSMfCER.
-Projects are due by midnight March 15, 2017.
+Projects are due by midnight March XX, 201X.